How (Not) To Deal With Jehovah’s Witnesses At Your Door

 I want so badly to retort with some sarcastic question like, “Did something give you that idea?
 I can’t imagine what!” but we’re new to a town of 12,000 and I don’t know how Jehovahy the town is as a whole nor how fast rumours of the new heathens with bad attitudes will spread, so I say instead, “Not at all.
 What can I help you with?”

-“Well, there’s a meeting on the 14th” – I’m starting to think maybe these are canvassers for some local cause instead of Jeebots, but my hopes are quickly dashed as she opens a pamphlet to a melodramatic painting of Jeezy in his flowing robes, rays of golden sunshine pouring over his open palms and white, white skin.
+“Well, there’s a meeting on the 14th-” I’m starting to think maybe these are canvassers for some local cause instead of Jeebots, but my hopes are quickly dashed as she opens a pamphlet to a melodramatic painting of Jeezy in his flowing robes, rays of golden sunshine pouring over his open palms and pasty, white skin.

-Shock an awe.
+Shock and awe.
 I can tell they don’t hear that one around these parts often.

 “Oh, really?”
 The feathery one called Lisa asks me.